CircleCI-Public/find-circle-yml/README.md

 # circleci-audit

-A command-line tool for finding which repositories in your GitHub organization or Bitbucket team have outdated `circle.yml` configuration files.
+A command-line tool for finding which repositories in your GitHub organization or Bitbucket team have `circle.yml` configuration files.

 ## Installation